Free Consultation 888-874-2142

 Protecting Your Relationship with Your Children

-To talk confidentially about your case and your options with a child custody lawyer Middlesex County trusts, you can reach us at (888) 874-2142.
+To talk confidentially with a child custody attorney in Middlesex County who parents trust, you can reach us at (888) 874-2142.

 Custody cases are rarely simple.
 They involve parenting histories, schedules, communication patterns, and sometimes serious allegations.
 Our firm uses a team-based structure so that no parent’s case turns on one person’s viewpoint.
 Instead, your file benefits from the combined attention of our attorneys, paralegals, other legal professionals, and at times, outside experts like child psychologists.